-Eileen Cornett is director of the graduate Vocal Accompanying Program in Collaborative Piano at the Peabody Conservatory and is currently enjoying her twenty-second year as a principal faculty coach with Peabody’s Opera Department.
-She began her professional career as musical director of the Croswell Opera House (MI) and has subsequently conducted, coached, and arranged musical and operatic productions for numerous regional and international companies.
+Eileen Cornett established the graduate Vocal Accompanying Program in Collaborative Piano at Peabody Conservatory, and is currently enjoying her twenty-fourth year as principal coach with Peabody’s Opera Theatre Program.
 She performs as a collaborative pianist, opera coach, solo and orchestral pianist, music director, and conductor.

 Cornett received her Bachelor of Music in Piano Performance and her Master of Music degree in Piano Accompanying and Chamber Music from the University of Michigan, where she studied with Martin Katz and Lynne Bartholomew.
 She pursued additional studies with Gwendolyn Koldofsky and Jean Barr at the Music Academy of the West.
 She is a former faculty member of Loyola College.

-Cornett and her husband, tenor Stanley Cornett, make their home in Baltimore, where they are the extremely proud parents of two daughters, Lydia and Emily.
+Cornett and her husband, tenor Stanley Cornett, make their home in Baltimore, where they are the enormously proud parents of two daughters, Lydia and Emily.